 If you’ve ever had your website penalized by Google, you know how frustrating it can be.
 You might not even realize it’s happening until suddenly your site drops in the search engine rankings and nobody is finding their way to your site anymore.

 Everyone wants to rank their website on the first page of Google.
 But, if you do something against Google’s “webmaster guidelines” then your site will get penalized or even removed from the search engine.
-Here are some tips on how to avoid Google penalty.
+Here are some tips on how to avoid Google penalties.

 - Duplicate Content – It is important to be aware of the Google duplicate content penalty.
 In 2011 they made a change to try and reduce duplicate content on the web, but it didn’t go as planned!
 This is called the “Google duplicate content penalty” and can be extremely frustrating for website owners.